12 Types of Nonverbal Communication Definition and Examples

 Physical Appearance Examples

 For example, two people are walking on the road wearing different dresses.
-First-person wears a formal dress, and the second person wears a jersey and shorts.
+The first person wears a formal dress, and the second person wears a jersey and shorts.
 Most people will be able to guess their profession with the dress.
 Usually, employees follow official dress, including shoes and hairstyle.

 On the other hand, football players wear jerseys, shorts, boots, and socks.
 The dress conveys a message about their profession without spoken words.
 So, physical appearance is a significant type of nonverbal communication that transmits a strong message regarding the communicator.